The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 I was emailing Tom Brady back and forth earlier in the season.

-I said, Okay, I went through all the teams I had left in the schedule.
+I said, okay, I went through all the teams I had left in the schedule.

 This is so easy.

-I think I think I'll just phone it in and I'll go out to California and take some time off.
+I think I'll just phone it in and I'll go out to California and take some time off.

-So he so easy.
+So easy.

-Yeah, you just look at his schedule saying, Mark that one off, Mark that one why we don't even have to play them, he said.
+Why we don't even have to play them, he said.

 Yeah, it's easy.